zanarmstrong/sfpc/_posts/2014-10-08-Day 6: Many Thoughts.md

 ---
 layout: post
-title: Some Small Thoughts from the Day
+title: Day 6: Many Thoughts
 ---

 ##### There Really Is Stuff Between Javascript and Binary!